lywangj/Coding_Challenges/07 Intersection of Two Arrays/README.md

 For intersecton :
 - N as the number of integers in each array
-Min O with hash map
+- Min O with hash map
-Time complexity: O(2N)
+    - Time complexity: O(2N)
-Space complexity: O(N)
+    - Space complexity: O(N)

 For difference :
 - N as the number of integers in each array
-Min O with binary search
+- Min O with binary search
-Time complexity: O(2N+2NlogN) for difference
+    - Time complexity: O(2N+2NlogN)
-Space complexity: O(1)
+    - Space complexity: O(1)

 Constraints:
 - 1 <= nums.length <= 1000